 Employers should create a culture that encourages their employees to grow and to stay working for them.
 Unfortunately, that’s not always the case.
 More than 3.2 Americans quit their jobs every month, which means many employees are not happy.
 Employers should trust their employees and create a culture where they feel safe and happy.
 Respect is paramount in making any business succeed.

-If you have been harassed in the workplace, you have the right to hire a California workplace harassment lawyer to represent you and protect your rights.
+If you have been harassed in the workplace, you have the right to hire a California workplace harassment attorney to represent you and protect your rights.
 Depending on the circumstances surrounding your case, you can file a complaint with HR or if the harassment is severe, take the necessary steps to sue your employer.